What to Do with Green Tomatoes in the Fall

 With this three-pronged strategy (ripening on the vine, ripening after picking, and using them green), you don't have to let the last tomatoes of the season go to waste.

-For more gardening and self-sufficient posts like this subscribe to The Acorn, Oak Hill Homestead's weekly-ish newsletter, become a member of our Homesteading Community Facebook group, and join me on FacebookInstagram and Pinterest.
-I'd love to see you there!
+For more gardening and self-sufficient posts like this subscribe to The Acorn, Oak Hill Homestead's weekly-ish newsletter, and follow me on FacebookInstagram and Pinterest

 ~~~~~